-At this stage, the next time that a TDE operation executes, the external key manager auto-login keystore opens automatically.
+At this stage, the next time that a TDE operation executes, the external key manager autologin keystore opens automatically.

-- About the Keystore Location in the sqlnet.ora File Oracle Database checks the sqlnet.ora file for the directory location of the keystore. - Configuring an External Keystore There are two types of external keystores that Oracle Database supports: Oracle Key Vault keystores and OCI Vault Key Management keystores.
+- About the Keystore Location in the sqlnet.ora File If you have not set the WALLET_ROOT parameter, then Oracle Database checks the sqlnet.ora file for the directory location of the keystore. - Configuring an External Keystore There are two types of external keystores that Oracle Database supports: Oracle Key Vault keystores and OCI Vault Key Management keystores.